Seeing a dog’s tongue curling as he licks water is fascinating.

 Reason 4 of 5: Hypoplastic Trachea Is Affecting Your Dog

-The term hypoplastic refers to the cartilage rings responsible for the trachea’s form.
+Hypoplastic refers to the cartilage rings responsible for the trachea’s form.
 The term also has the connotation of being underdeveloped.

 Flat-faced puppies show signs of poor energy.
-Which follows by rapid weight increase as a result of lethargy.
+Which follows by a rapid weight increase as a result of lethargy.

 Reason 5 of 5: Gagging Is All Your Dog Is Doing

 If your dog is coughing after drinking water, the canine’s cough reflexes may have been triggered.
 Dogs who become agitated quickly would gulp down their meal as if it were their final.